xkokin/ECG_Analyzer_WebApp/documentation.md

 #### 4. Information Leakage

-- **Risk**: User-submitted data might be inadvertently logged or retained.
+- **Risk**: User-submitted data might be unintentionally logged or retained.
 - **Mitigation**:
   - Disable debug logs in production.
   - Ensure temporary files are deleted after use.